 3. Use Mirrors to Create a Focal Point

-In rooms in which there isn’t a fireplace or mantelpiece to position your furnishings around, a mirror can be a fantastic tool for dictating the centre point of the room.
-The stunning distressed bronze frame Versailles Mirror from OKA will project out from the wall making it perfect to place above a console table instantly creating a focal point.
+In rooms in which there isn’t a fireplace or mantelpiece to position your furnishings around, a mirror can be a fantastic tool for dictating the centre point of the space.
+The stunning Versailles Mirror from OKA with distressed bronze frame will project out from the wall making it perfect to place above a console table instantly creating a focal point.

 4. Use Mirrors to Create a Window